 The whole experience of having one environment was actually the start of creating additional value because now we had a common ground that was necessary to start other initiatives.
 So that was actually a good experience.

 The Happiness Factor

-To measure the success of the project, we did a survey of both of our communities.
-We had a number of questions–very open and closed questions–so that based on that, we can calculate the happiness factor.
-Looking back now, we have seen an increase in happiness, of 7 towards now 7.8–so practically a full point–which is a very good number and we’re happy about it.
+To measure the success of the project, we did a survey to both of our communities.
+We had a number of questions –very open and closed questions –so that based on that, we can calculate the happiness factor.
+Looking back now, we have seen an increase of happiness, of 7 towards now 7.8 –so practically a full point –which is a very good number and we're happy about it.